 In this article we evaluate the performance delivered by an Intel Xeon Phi coprocessor when using a software, state-of-the-art thread-level speculative parallelization library in the execution of well-known benchmarks.
-Our results show that, although the Xeon Phi delivers a relatively good speedup in comparison with a shared-memory architecture in terms of scalability, the low computing power of its computational units when specific vectorization and SIMD instructions are not exploited, indicates that further development of new specific techniques for this platform is needed to make it competitive for the application of speculative parallelization comparing with high-end processors or conventional shared-memory systems.
+We describe both the internal characteristics of the Xeon Phi platform and the particularities of the thread-level speculation library being used as benchmark.
+Our results show that, although the Xeon Phi delivers a relatively good speedup in comparison with a shared-memory architecture in terms of scalability, the relatively low computing power of its computational units when specific vectorization and SIMD instructions are not fully exploited makes this first generation of Xeon Phi architectures not competitive (in terms of absolute performance) with respect to conventional multicore systems for the execution of speculatively parallelized code.

-Keywords Thread-Level Speculation $\cdot$ Speculative Parallelization $\cdot$ Optimistic Parallelization $\cdot$ TLS $\cdot$ Xeon Phi
+Keywords Thread-Level Speculation $\cdot$ Speculative Parallelization $\cdot$ Optimistic Parallelization $\cdot$ Xeon Phi ladolid, Spain